shreebitu/shreebitu.github.io/README.md

 My name is **Bitu Talukdar**, but you can call me **Shree Bitu**.
 I am 20 years old, and I want to be a developer.
-(Changed 16 Fab / 2026 Monday)

 I first discovered coding around **2018**, when I was just 16–17 years old.